intel/media-delivery/doc/howto.rst

     <...rest-of-arguments...>

 In case you want to access container output artifacts (streams, logs, etc.) you need to give write permissions to the container users.
-The most stright forward way would be::
+The most straight forward way would be::

   mkdir $HOME/artifacts && chmod a+w $HOME/artifacts